null Skip to main content

 3. To get back to a standing posture, push through your heels.

-4. Belt squats are safer for folks with back issues since the weight placed on your hips reduces spinal strain.
+4. Belt dips are safer for folks with back issues since the weight placed on your hips reduces spinal strain.

 Belt Squat Benefits:

-The central belt squat advantages are these, which make this exercise a must-try:
+The central Belt load advantages are these, which make this exercise a must-try:

-1. Belt squats remove this risk, unlike conventional squats, which strain the spine.
+1. Belt loads remove this risk, unlike conventional squats, which strain the spine.

 2. This lower-body exercise that lowers back tension targets the quads, hamstrings, and glutes more especially.